coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/user-switching/readme.md

  * Uses the cookie authentication system in WordPress when remembering the account(s) you've switched from and when switching back.
  * Implements the nonce security system in WordPress, meaning only those who intend to switch users can switch.
  * Full support for user session validation where appropriate.
- * Full support for administration over SSL (if applicable).
+ * Full support for HTTPS.

 ### Usage